Sign in

 Considerations

 By definition, a steam trap must trap or hold back steam whilst at the same time not restricting the passage of condensate, air, and other incondensable gases.
-The basic requirements of good steam trapping have already been outlined but it is worth repeating that the performance of the plant is paramount.
-The trap selection follows on the basis that the requirements of pressure, condensate load and air venting have been met, in the provisional selection.
+The basic requirements of good steam trapping have already been outlined, but it's worth repeating that the performance of the plant is paramount.
+The trap selection follows on the basis that the requirements of pressure, condensate load, and air venting have been met, in the provisional selection.
 However, system design and maintenance needs will also influence performance and selection.
-Please refer to the following sub-sections in this Module for further advice on this matter.

 You can find more information on our web, so please take a look.